 How to Become a Surgical Technologist in Rhode Island

-As a surgical technologist, you would be responsible for proper sterilization, use and placement of medical equipment as surgical procedure is taking place.
+As a surgical technologist, you would be responsible for proper sterilization, use, and placement of medical equipment as the surgical procedures are taking place.
 Paying close attention to the lead surgeon’s requests and carefully observing each aspect of the procedure will be necessary to ensure the process runs smoothly.
-You may also interact with patients by physically preparing them for surgery, transporting them onto surgical tables and assisting in the post-operation process.
+You may also interact with patients by physically preparing them for surgery, transporting them onto surgical tables, and assisting in the post-operation process.
 [En Español]

 Requirements for Becoming a Surgical Technologist in Rhode Island